astronomer/docs/learn/airflow-advanced-cluster-policies.md

 ### Task policy

-Task policy allows you to overwrite or reconfigure a task’s parameters.
+The task policy allows you to overwrite or reconfigure a task’s parameters.

 - Mutates tasks after they have been added to a DAG.
 - It expects a `BaseOperator` as a parameter and you can configure skip/deny exceptions.

-**Example implementations:**
+Some example implementations include:

 - Enforce a task timeout policy.
 - Using a different environment for different operators.